halpind/teamcity-demo/README.md

-This example demonstrates how to import JUnit and Cobertura reports.
+This example demonstrates how to import JUnit and JaCoCo reports.

 Prerequisites
 =============